 Banyan Elementary School is located at 3060 S.W.
 85th Avenue on four acres in a suburban area of southwest Miami-Dade County.
 The administration and staff at this school have high expectations for student achievement.
 We firmly believe that all students can and will achieve for we are about the business of educating children.
 The school is composed of 29 individual classrooms, a Pod that allows for two open area classrooms, and a cafetorium.
-All of these classrooms are located in seven open air buildings that are 49 years old.
+All of these classrooms and cafetorium are located in seven open air buildings that are 50 years old.
 The media center, the newest building, was constructed less than 20 years ago.
 The school has received a new roof on the open air buildings, interior/ exterior paint, perimeter fencing and security screens.
 This will provide students and other stakeholders with a secure and attractive academic environment.

 The media center studio houses a closed circuit television system that is connected to every cable-ready classroom and office.
 The school has been retro-fitted to provide Internet and Intranet access to all classrooms and offices.
-At present the school has 126 computers for instruction and business operation purposes.
+At present the school has 137 computers for instruction and business operation purposes.

-Banyan Elementary School employs a total of 53 full-time and nine part-time staff.
-There are 15 males and 52 females.
+Banyan Elementary School employs a total of 54 full-time and 15 part-time staff.
+There are 12 males and 57 females.
 Of these totals, two are administrators.
 The two female administrators are proven leaders with superb organizational skills, knowledgeable in curriculum matters and skilled in establishing an excellent social climate for staff and community members.
 Both have earned District, State and National Awards in areas of leadership and curriculum.
-Together the administrators have served a total of seventy-six years in education.
-There are 36 classroom teachers, of which ten are Exceptional Student Education teachers; including three teachers of the gifted, three teachers of the emotionally handicapped, and four teachers of students with learning disabilities.
-One teacher is a media specialist, one is a counselor, seven are teachers of art, music, physical education, and bilingual education, one is a speech/language therapist, and five are paraprofessionals.
-Additionally, seven are clerical employees, four are custodial service workers, 13 are cafeteria workers; including five housed in a neighboring school, one is security and one is a micro-computer technician.
+Together the administrators have served a total of seventy-seven years in education.
+There are 34 classroom teachers, of which eight are Special Education teachers; including two teachers of the gifted, one teacher of the emotionally handicapped, three teachers of students with learning disabilities and one Pre-Kindergarten of varying exceptionalities.
+One teacher is a media specialist, one is a counselor, seven are teachers of art, music, physical education, and bilingual education, one is a speech/language therapist, and six are paraprofessionals.
+Also, six are clerical employees, four are custodial service workers, 13 are cafeteria workers; including six housed in a neighboring school, and one is security.
+Additionally, a micro-computer technician is shared with a neighboring school.
 Of the teaching staff, 22 have advanced degrees.
-Banyan's teaching staff demographics may be described as 20 percent Black, 58 percent Hispanic, and 22 percent White (Non-Hispanic).
+Banyan's teaching staff demographics may be described as 20 percent Black, 60 percent Hispanic, and 20 percent White (Non-Hispanic).
 Teacher attendance is in the upper quartile in the district.
-There are four teachers that are new to the school and of the four, two are new to the district.
+There are two teachers that are new to the school and of the two, none are new to the district.